MartinScharrer/crccheck/docs/source/index.rst

-.. checksum documentation master file, created by sphinx-quickstart on Thu Apr 09 22:32:46 2015.
+.. crccheck documentation master file, created by sphinx-quickstart on Thu Apr 09 22:32:46 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to checksum's documentation!
+Welcome to crccheck's documentation!
 =====================================

-.. automodule:: checksum
+.. automodule:: crccheck

 Contents: